On the number of non-real zeroes of a homogeneous differential polynomial and a generalization of the Laguerre inequalities: The number of non-real zeroes of the polynomial when has only real zeroes

-Here $d$ is the number of \textbf{distinct} zeroes of the polynomial $p$. \end{theorem} \begin{proof} The theorem asserts that all the non-trivial zeroes of polynomial $F_{\varkappa}[p](z)$ are real if $\varkappa\leqslant0$ and $p$ has only real zeroes.
-By de Gua's rule, a number is a non-trivial zero of the polynomial $F_{\varkappa}[p](z)$ if and only if it is a solution of equation~\eqref{R.kappa.equation} provided $\varkappa\leqslant0$.
-Here $R(z)$ is the rational function defined in~\eqref{function.R}.
+Moreover, all the (real) non-trivial zeroes of $F_{\varkappa}[p]$ are simple for any $\varkappa<0$. \end{theorem} \begin{proof} The theorem asserts that all the non-trivial zeroes of polynomial $F_{\varkappa}[p]$ are real if $\varkappa\leqslant0$ and $p$ has only real zeroes.
+By de Gua's rule, a number is a non-trivial zero of the polynomial $F_{\varkappa}[p]$ if and only if it is a solution of equation~\eqref{R.kappa.equation} provided $\varkappa\leqslant0$.